Bhaktivedanta Research Center: Collaboration

 In December 2022, the Bhaktivedanta Research Center collaborated with the University of Hyderabad, Stockholm University, and Sri Padmavati Mahila Visvavidyalayam to organize an international seminar on indigenous healthcare, spiritual practices, and health psychology.

 The three-day seminar, attended by over 70 academicians, researchers, and students, focused on the therapeutic impact of rituals, bio-psycho-social approaches to health, and Indian contributions to the field of health psychology.

 In February 2023, the Bhaktivedanta Research Center, in collaboration with Dej Publishers, reprinted the autobiography of Bhaktivinoda Thakur, originally written in 1896 and first published by his son, Lalita Prasad Dutta, in 1916.

-The revised edition was officially released in Mayapur by ISKCON's Jayaprataka Swami, Guruprasad Swami, Gauranga Das, and others.
+The revised edition was officially released in Mayapur by ISKCON's Jayapataka Swami, Guruprasad Swami, Gauranga Das, and others.

 In July 2024, the Bhaktivedanta Research Center collaborated with the Howrah Cultural Literary Society to digitize and preserve approximately 6,000 ancient manuscripts, most of which date back to the fifteenth century.
 These manuscripts, previously stored under the supervision of the Government of India, include writings on a variety of subjects such as the Ramayana, Mahabharata, Puranas, philosophy, and grammar.

 In November 2024,the Bhaktivedanta Research Center collaborated with Scottish Church College to inaugurate the Abhay Charan De Seminar Hall, named in honor of A.C.
 Bhaktivedanta Prabhupada, at the college where he studied from 1916.
 The seminar hall serves as a tribute to his academic journey, where he studied.

 In January 2025, the Bhaktivedanta Research Center signed an MoU with the BharatGen Initiative at IIT Bombay's Technology Incubation Hub to integrate AI into heritage research.
 The collaboration aims to modernize traditional knowledge, develop advanced research tools, and preserve India's cultural heritage.